 - Increasing technical capacity and materials available to carry out the vulnerability assessment outlined by the City of Toronto Tool; and,

 - The development of a process lead within City of Vaughan with experience on the use of the City of Toronto Tool including: climate information, vulnerability maps, scenarios developed by a technical lead, and risk rating developed through workshops with the stakeholder.

 This project has been made possible with funding from the City of Vaughan.
-GLISA, the Clean Air Partnership, York Region, and Toronto and Region Conservation have also made contributions to this project.
+GLISA, the Clean Air Partnership, York Region, and Toronto and Region Conservation Authority (TRCA) have also made contributions to this project.